MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-left-anti.md

 ![Expand table column for Country](images/me-merge-operations-left-anti-expand-field.png "Expand table column for Country")

-After performing this operation, you'll create a table that looks like the following image.
+After doing this operation, you'll create a table that looks like the following image.
 The newly expanded **Country** field doesn't have any values.
 That's because the left anti join doesn't bring any values from the right table&mdash;it only keeps rows from the left table.

 :::image type="complex" source="images/me-merge-operations-left-anti-final-table-2.png" alt-text="Final table for left anti join":::
    Final table with Date, CountryID, Units, and Country column headers, and three rows of data of which the values for the Country column are all null.